AAvanzado/cse15l-lab-reports/Week1LabReport.md

 # 2. Remotely Connecting
 * If you are using a mac, there is nothing more you need to install
 * Open the terminal on your device (Ctrl or Command + \` ) and enter `ssh cs15lwi23***@ieng6.ucsd.edu `
-  with the *** replaced the letters unique to your course account
+  with *** replaced with the letters unique to your course account
+* If this is your first time logging in then you will be asked if you want to continue connecting to which you will enter "yes", followed by entering your password for the account

 # 3. Trying Some Commands